 Rio’s Museu do Amanhã is a fairly new museum, opened in 2015 and located on Praça Mauá.
 I had wanted to go here for a while, and I finally did this week.
 It combines art and science to highlight the beauty of our planet as well as the dangers to said beauty.
-Every Tuesday, the entrance to the museum is free, on other days the normal entry fee is R$20, half-entrance for students, childrens and Rio citizens is R$10.
+Every Tuesday, the entrance to the museum is free, on other days the normal entry fee is R$20, with half-entrance for students, childrens and Rio citizens.
 If you decide to go on Tuesday, make sure to arrive early to avoid long lines.
 On any other day, you can buy the tickets online in advance.

 The main exhibition starts with a short planetarium presentation.
 I recommend you do not take one of the seats, but rather, lie on the floor in the front of the planetarium.
 I loved the visuals and it sets the tone for your visit.
 You cannot use your phone, but I strongly suggest you go and see it for yourself!